 The Orthopaedic Surgery Residency program at Wake Forest School of Medicine treats patients from western North Carolina and surrounding states at a variety of locations.

 Most clinical rotations occur at Wake Forest Baptist Medical Center, a tertiary care center with Level I adult and pediatric trauma centers.
-The pediatric orthopaedic rotation occurs at Wake Forest Baptist Health Brenner's Children's Hospital, which is a part of the main campus in Winston-Salem, as does the orthopedic oncology rotation with our freestanding NCI-designated Comprehensive Cancer Center.
+The pediatric orthopaedic rotation occurs at Brenner's Children's, which is a part of the main campus in Winston-Salem, as does the orthopedic oncology rotation with our freestanding NCI-designated Comprehensive Cancer Center.